A topic from the subject of Crystallization in Chemistry.

 The following types of experiments can be used to study crystal lattices:

 • Single-crystal diffraction: Single-crystal diffraction is a technique that uses a single crystal to determine the structure of a crystal lattice.
-This technique is the most accurate of the three techniques listed above.
+This technique is the most accurate.

 • Powder diffraction: Powder diffraction is a technique that uses a powder sample to determine the structure of a crystal lattice.
 This technique is less accurate than single-crystal diffraction, but it is often used because it is easier to prepare a powder sample than a single crystal.

 • Neutron diffraction: Neutron diffraction is a technique that uses neutrons to determine the structure of a crystal lattice.
-This technique is the least accurate of the three techniques listed above, but it is often used because it can be used to study crystals that contain heavy atoms.
+While less accurate than single-crystal X-ray diffraction, it's useful for studying crystals containing heavy atoms.

 The data from a crystal lattice experiment can be used to determine the size and shape of the unit cell and the positions of the atoms or ions within the lattice.
 This information can then be used to determine the crystal structure of the material.